flower/owk/README.md

-# owk
+# Owk
-Owk is a compiled, esoteric, golfing, register-based, programming language that runs on the FVM.
+Owk is a compiled, esoteric, golfing, register-based programming language that runs on the FVM.
 It is compiled into FVM bytecode, which can be put through the FVM for results.

 Owk is parsed line by line.
 You can make a "fake" line by putting a `;`.
 Comments start with `#` and are only at the start of a line, whitespace is ignored.